aldo-gutierrez/bitmasksorter/README.md

 This repository has the Java implementation.

-For implementations in other languages, see:
+For implementations in other languages see the following repositories:

 [C# Version] (https://github.com/aldo-gutierrez/bitmasksorterCSharp)